reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 ## What You've Learned

-State, Actions, and Reducers are the building blocks of Redux.
+**State, Actions, and Reducers are the building blocks of Redux**.
 Every Redux app has state values, creates actions to describe what happened, and uses reducer functions to calculate new state values based on the previous state and an action.

 Here's the contents of our app so far: